Draconizations/LnzLive/GUIDE.md

 ### Viewport (Center Panel)

-The 3D Viewport displays the LNZ model.
+The 3D viewport displays the LNZ model.

 *   **Rotate:** Click and hold the left mouse button to rotate the model.
 *   **Zoom:** Use the mouse wheel to zoom in and out.